 - Permanent Final Convictions on Abstract Driving Record

-As the program is discontinued, DPS should begin reinstating driving privileges for people who had their driver’s licenses suspended as a result of delinquent surcharges.
+As the program is discontinued, DPS has reinstated driving privileges for people who had their driver’s licenses suspended as a result of delinquent surcharges.
 It is worth noting that additional reasons for a suspension could still affect the ability for a license to be reinstated.

-Under the absence of the Driver’s Responsibility Program, those with DWI convictions may not face a surcharge, but could face higher minimum fines ranging from several thousand dollars and going up from there.
+In the absence of the Driver’s Responsibility Program, the legislature added that those with DWI convictions will face higher minimum fines, ranging from several thousand dollars and going up from there.
 Multiple convictions within three years of the first can result in even higher fines.
 DWI convictions with a documented blood or breath alcohol level at or over 0.15 may result in fines of close to six thousand dollars or more.

 By partnering with a reputable attorney, a driver should be able to have confidence in their understanding of the Texas Surcharge Program, its dismantling, and specifically what it means for them.